MXR M288 Bass Octave Deluxe

 The MXR M288 is the best bass octave pedal if you are looking for a good deal.
 This pedal strikes the perfect balance between sound, usability, features, and price.MORE INFO

-First and foremost, you should know that that octave pedals for bass are divided into analog octavers and digital octavers, just like any pedal.
+First and foremost, you should know that octave pedals for bass are divided into analog octaves and digital octaves, just like any pedal.
 This is something we think many people don’t realize and is the most important categorical divide between bass octave pedals.
 We can get into a whole book about the minute differences.

 Best Bass Octave Pedal